Tantramar Historical Society Meeting

 On 24 July, 2006, Don Colpitts and I trekked out across the Coles Island Marsh to see what remained of the ‘Old French Dyke’.
 It turned out to be a three hour round trip of hot weather, marsh slogging, ditch-jumping and swatting rather nasty saltmarsh mosquitoes.
 But it was worth it!
 On the southernmost corner of the marsh, forming a gradual crescent of thick vegetation, bordered by a series of ponds, was the remains of the supposed “Old French Dyke” recorded by Palmer (Figure 5).

 Over 250 years of sea level rise, coastal submergence and subsequent sedimentation has essentially buried the old dyke/road.
 It would appear that over the years the old dyke has acted as a partial dam thus the silt load is higher nearest the river, resulting in the series of small ponds on the landward side of the dyke (as shown in Figure 5).
-All that remains to mark the location of the old dyke is a green border of salmarsh vegetation.
+All that remains to mark the location of the old dyke is a green border of saltmarsh vegetation.

 The early European settlement history of the Chignecto Isthmus is comparatively well documented.
 However, I am often surprised at how little we know about the specific location of places and events.
 But when you search for answers, make sure you always use the right tools (and maps)!
 This short note sheds maybe a little light on one such place: the ‘Old French Road across the Tantramar’.

-George Rogers (1867–1952) — carriage maker
+George Rogers (1867–1952) — Carriage Maker

 by Al Smith